 territory and its influential people.

-the Taos Revolt began on January 19, 1847 and lasted through
+January 19, 1847 and lasted through July was an insurrection

-July.
-The insurrection was against the American occupation of
+against the American occupation of present-day northern New

 Taos citizens along with the help of their Pueblo, Apache,

-and Kiowa Indian allies, rose up against the Americans.
+Comanche and Kiowa Indian allies, rose up against the

 this time, St. Vrain organized a force at Santa Fe,

 to put down the Taos insurrection.
 Raising some